MuNgLo/UnityUsefulBits/README.md

 # MenuSystemExample
 Simple menu example revolving around one monobehaviour that handles its child objects by name.
 All you have to do is point a button to the GoToMenu(childname) method and you are set.

+# UNETNetworkBasicExample
+Simple lobby matchmaking/LAN multiplayer example using UNET.
+Do note that UNET is deprecated and is getting phased out of Unity.